 Lincoln also recommended county staff and County Administrator Christine Hurley come up with a better transit system for those commuting from areas like Big Pine and Big Coppitt Keys to work in Key West.

-Before the discussion ensued on the proposal, county commissioners received a report on the 2025 U.S. 1 Arterial Travel Time and Delay Study.
-The study is done biennially by the county’s traffic consultant, AECOM, to monitor the level of service (LOS) on U.S. 1.
+Before the discussion on the proposal, county commissioners received a report on the 2025 U.S. 1 arterial travel time and delay study.
+The study is done every two years by the county’s traffic consultant, AECOM, to monitor the level of service (LOS) on U.S. 1.
 The report cost the county $131,864.99.

-The study report gave the overall LOS a “C” grade with a median speed of 45.6 mph.
-All segments within unincorporated Monroe County currently operate at a LOS C or better.
+The study report gave the overall LOS a “C” grade, with a median speed of 45.6 mph.
+All segments within unincorporated Monroe County currently operate at grade C or better.

 Three segments in Islamorada, MM 84 to MM 86 on Windley Key, MM 79.5 to MM 84 on Upper Matecumbe Key and MM 73 to MM 77.5 on Lower Matecumbe Key, were found to be underperforming and received “D” grades.

-County land development code states U.S. 1 must have sufficient available capacity to operate at a “C” for the length of the roadway segment of U.S. 1.
-Development may be approved, provided that the development in combination with all other permitted development will not decrease travel speed by more than 5% below LOS C.
+County land development code states U.S. 1 must have sufficient capacity in unincorporated areas to be rated at least a “C” for the length of the highway.
+Development may be approved as long as it doesn’t worsen traffic by more than 5% below C.

-County commissioners ultimately approved the study following more than two hours of discussion, questions and public comment on the study.
+County commissioners ultimately approved the study following more than two hours of discussion, questions and public comment.